-Event planning, as I’m sure you know, is very time consuming.
-Whilst it is straightforward if you have been doing it for a few years, there are a lot of tiny elements that need completion to maximise success.
+Event planning is massively time consuming.
+Whilst it is straightforward if you have been doing it for years, there are a lot of elements that need completion to maximise success.
 Here are some event planning tips based on my 25 years’ experience in the B2B marketing world.

 A number of skills are needed in event planning.
 These 5 are not some of them!